nicoaws/dncs-lab/README.md

 # DNCS-LAB
-Design of Networks and Communication Systems
+Design of Networks and Communication Systems, University of Trento

 ## Table of contents:
 - [Assignment](#assignment)